identio/identio-hugo/content/docs/identio-server/reference/index.md

 * `actorsFile`: Path to the file defining clients and resource servers (default: `config/oauth-clients.yml`).
 * `dataSource`: Name of the datasource where tokens and codes are stored.
 If omitted, everything is stored in memory.
+Only JDBC data sources are supported for now.
 * `jwtToken`: Set to `true` to generate access token in JWT format (default: `false`)

 ### Sample configuration